avadonley/stepvarepo/README.md

   * Leave everything else untouched
 10. Navigate to [http://localhost/ODHS-Animal/](http://localhost/ODHS-Animal/)
 11. Log into the root user account using the username `vmsroot` with password `vmsroot`
-12. Change the root user password to a strong password

 Installation is now complete.